MileHacker Logo

 Self-Driving Information

 Car rental is expensive.
 Parking in Copenhagen can be challenging and pricey.
-A rental car is less great for exploring the city, but useful for day trips or wider regional travel.
+A hired car is less perfect for discovering the city, but useful for day trips or wider regional travel.

 Driving Rules